mikus31/miracle-map/README.md

 A list of requirements for the delivery:

 * Custom build (the map should not look like an out-of-the-box solution)
-* Web map to function as the website
+* Web map can function as the website
 * Link on the map to external web page, where users can submit a miracle via a form
-* Firefly-inspired style (firefly symbology, dark base map)
+* Firefly-inspired style (firefly symbology, firefly base map)
 * Drop-down menus for categorical data within the dataset:
   * By condition
   * By location